mattmc3/ztap/README.md

 # ZTAP

 > An implementation of the [Test Anything Protocol][tap] for unit testing Zsh scripts using pure Zsh

 ZTAP allows you to test your Zsh scripts using pure Zsh.
-Use it to test anything: scripts, functions, plugins without ever leaving Zsh.
+Use it to test anything: scripts, functions, plugins, whatever - all without leaving Zsh.

 Here's an example to get you started: